 Perform a prefix query by using Tablestore SDK for Python of a version earlier than 5.2.1

-If you use a version of Tablestore SDK for Python that is earlier than V5.2.1 to perform a prefix query, results of the TUPLE type are returned by default.
-The following sample code provides a sample request:
+Tablestore SDK for Python versions earlier than V5.2.1 return results as a tuple by default.
+The following code shows a sample request:

 query = PrefixQuery('Col_Keyword', 'tablestore') rows, next_token, total_count, is_all_succeed = client.search( '<TABLE_NAME>', '<SEARCH_INDEX_NAME>', SearchQuery(query, limit=100, get_total_count=True), ColumnsToGet(return_type=ColumnReturnType.ALL) )